Gianl-msi/Bank-churn---xgboost/README.md

 The dataset is available on kaggle (https://www.kaggle.com/sakshigoyal7/credit-card-customers).
 It consists of 10127 customers and 18 features and one column for the class (current customer, churned customer).

 <img src="https://github.com/Gianl-msi/Bank-churn---xgboost/blob/main/Figures/pie2.png" width="300" height="300"/>

+As expected the number of churned customer is significantly smaller than the number of those who didn't churn.